How to apply

 Eligibility

-Nominees for the Lynton Award must be full-time, early-career faculty employed at a Campus Compact member institution.
-(Early career is defined as pre-tenure for those on the faculty track; faculty in contract systems should not be beyond their sixth year at the time of nomination.)
-Nominations will be accepted from colleagues, community partners, college presidents, provosts, or through self-nomination.
-Individuals who have been nominated previously may be re-nominated with a new submission.
+Applicants for the Lynton Award must be full-time, early-career faculty employed at a Campus Compact member institution.
+(Early career is defined as pre-tenure for those on the faculty track; faculty in contract systems should not be beyond their sixth year at the time of application.)

 Selection criteria